Mayuri172-atole/YOLO-Agentic-Object-Detection/README.md

 # YOLO-Agentic-Object-Detection
  Advanced YOLO-based object detection, segmentation, and pose estimation with Agentic AI integration using AutoGen, enabling multimodal image analysis and conversational interaction.

-Got it — you want to prepare this **YOLO + Agentic YOLO pipeline** for GitHub with a proper repo name, description, and README.
+ you want to prepare this **YOLO + Agentic YOLO pipeline** for GitHub with a proper repo name, description, and README.
 Here’s the setup for your GitHub repo.

 ---